-The Plan purposefully uses the term "special capacity" rather than "fiduciary" in Subsection 3 to avoid any implication that this coverage includes fiduciary obligations other than those specifically identified.
+The Plan uses the term "special capacity" rather than "fiduciary" in Subsection 3 to avoid any implication that this coverage includes fiduciary obligations other than those specifically identified.
 There is no coverage for YOUR conduct under Subsection 3 unless YOU were formally named or designated as a personal representative, administrator, conservator, executor, guardian, or trustee (except BUSINESS TRUSTEE) and served in such capacity.

 Ancillary Services.
-Some law firms are now branching out and providing their clients with ancillary services, either through their own lawyers and staff or through affiliates.
-These ancillary services can include such activities as architectural and engineering consulting, counseling, financial and investment services, lobbying, marketing, advertising, trade services, public relations, real estate development and appraisal, and other services.
+Some law firms provide their clients with ancillary services, either through their own lawyers and staff or through affiliates.
+These ancillary services may include such activities as architectural and engineering consulting, counseling, financial and investment services, lobbying, marketing, advertising, trade services, public relations, real estate development and appraisal, and other services.
 Only CLAIMS arising out of services falling within the definition of COVERED ACTIVITY will be covered under this Plan.
 For example, a lawyer-lobbyist engaged in the private practice of law, including conduct such as advising a client on lobbying reporting requirements or drafting or interpreting proposed legislation, would be engaged in a COVERED ACTIVITY and would be covered.
 Generally, however, ancillary services will not be covered because of this requirement.
+The term "BUSINESS TRUSTEE" is used in SECTION III.3 and in SECTION V.5.
+This covers the ordinary range of activities in which attorneys in the private practice of law are typically engaged.
+The Plan does not cover BUSINESS TRUSTEE activities as defined in this Subsection.
+Examples of types of BUSINESS TRUSTEE activities for which coverage is excluded under the Plan include, among other things: serving on the board of trustees of a charitable, educational, or religious institution; serving as the trustee for a real estate or other investment syndication; serving as trustee for the liquidation of any business or institution; and serving as trustee for the control of a union or other institution.